arsduo/koala/readme.md

     # Unsubscribe from updates for an object
     @updates.unsubscribe("user")

-And to top it all off, RealTimeUpdates provides a static method to respond to Facebook servers' verification of your callback URLs:
+And to top it all off, RealtimeUpdates provides a static method to respond to Facebook servers' verification of your callback URLs:

     # Returns the hub.challenge parameter in params if the verify token in params matches verify_token
-    Koala::Facebook::RealTimeUpdates.meet_challenge(params, your_verify_token)
+    Koala::Facebook::RealtimeUpdates.meet_challenge(params, your_verify_token)

-For more information about meet_challenge and the RealTimeUpdates class, check out the Real-Time Updates page on the wiki.
+For more information about meet_challenge and the RealtimeUpdates class, check out the Real-Time Updates page on the wiki.

 See examples, ask questions
 -----